drunkwinter/Simple-YouTube-Age-Restriction-Bypass/README.md

 #### Extension
 > [!NOTE]
-> The browser extension is not available anymore through the official extension stores (such as Chrome Web Store or Firefox Add-ons) due to their terms of service.
+> The extension is not available anymore through the official extension stores (such as Chrome Web Store or Firefox Add-ons) due to their terms of service.

 Install the `YouTube Age Restriction Bypass` extension manually by following these steps: